klahrich/chiefhustler/content/posts/investing-approach.md

 Moreover, I have also no constraints in the types of investments I can consider, and I don't have to justify them to anyone.
 I can invest in nanocaps and large caps.
 I can take ESG and DEI into consideration or not.
 And I can buy stocks that all of Wallstreet hates.
 I can look everywhere.

-This part of my edge is in the search portion of the process.
+So I can have an edge in the search phase of the process.
 I have zero edge (I even assume a negative edge) in the valuation of businesses, and close to neutral in the review and risk diversification aspects, although I think I'm slowly getting better at those.

 #### Closing words